 Net Price: $28,997

 Established in 1882 in the central arts scene in Portland, Maine College of Art is an affordable and well-respected BFA / MFA option.
 Incoming students first develop their foundational skills as artists, and then are free to focus on their choice of a wide range of art majors.
 Some of these marketable majors include digital media, graphic design, illustration, jewelry, painting, photography, and fashion.
-In addition to its own campus facilities, MECA has joined an alliance that allows open access to resources in four other nearby colleges.
+In addition to its own campus facilities, this small art college has joined an alliance that allows open access to resources in four other nearby colleges.

 #10 – Kansas City Art Institute